DTUWindEnergy/WindEnergyToolbox/docs/developer-guide.md

 channel.
 Depending on which packages get overwritten, this might brake your Anaconda root environment.
 As such, using ```--no-deps``` should be used for safety (especially when operating from the root environment).

-Note that:

-- With Python 2.7, blosc fails to install.
-- With Python 3.6, twine, pypandoc fails to install.

 ## Get wetb